GoogleCloudPlatform/kubeflow-distribution/README.md

 # Google Cloud distribution of Kubeflow

+The official documentation is available [here](https://googlecloudplatform.github.io/kubeflow-gke-docs/).

-Follow the instruction to deploy full fledged Kubeflow on Google Cloud Kubernetes cluster.
+To deploy a full-fledged Kubeflow on Google Cloud Kubernetes cluster, follow steps below.

 Kubeflow is deployed as follows